ernohanninen/SIMPLIcity/README.md

 ### StarDist model training
 To train the HuNu and LMX1A deep-learning image segmentation model we used a [script](https://nbviewer.org/github/stardist/stardist/blob/master/examples/2D/2_training.ipynb) provided by stardist.
+- For HuNu-model the annotated HuNu patches were used and for LMX1A model the annotated LMX1A patches were used.
 In addition to using custom model names, we adjusted the following parameters:
 - `quick_demo` = false
 - Regarding the hyperparameters, the best performing model was trained with the following parameters (if the parameter is not defined in the table, default value was used):